kp96/nodeforces/README.md

 # nodeforces
 The only [codeforces](http://codeforces.com/) helper library you'll ever need.

-nodeforces is a library written in node that helps you compile and test your codeforces contest problems on the go.
+nodeforces is a library written for in node that helps you compile and test your codeforces contest problems on the go.

 ## How it Works
 ```